Handling Data Gaps for the Next Generation of Gravitational-Wave Observatories: Data Gaps

 Machine learning has also been brought to bear on this issue.
 Differing from the prior inpainting techniques, deep learning models may be trained to generate infilling data.
 The most recent study has only performed on noiseless massive black hole inspiral signals, with the assumption that denoising processes have already taken place in the analysis~\cite{Mao2024}.
 When a gap is placed far from merger they recover accurate signal model parameters, with a minor bias when the gap occurs at merger.

 Another method, most pertinent to this work, is known as Bayesian data augmentation.
 In this technique, data is imputed in gaps by drawing points from a distribution conditioned on the observed data~\cite{Baghi_2019}.
 This accurately builds in correlations from the observed noise, and optimally mitigates spectral leakage.
-What's further appealing about this method is that the observed data is left untouched (preserving SNR), Whittle's approximation is valid, and it may be implemented in a Bayesian setting whereby the imputing data is updated as the posteriors on the signal and noise are simultaneously explored.
+What's further appealing about this method is that the observed data is left untouched (preserving SNR in the observed data versus methods involving apodization and diagonal covariances), Whittle's approximation is valid, and it may be implemented in a Bayesian setting whereby the imputing data is updated as the posteriors on the signal and noise are simultaneously explored.
 The drawback to this approach is primarily the computational complexity, since the evaluation of the conditional distribution with which to draw imputing data requires many costly matrix operations.
 And, common to all methods thus far explored, it has been done in the standard frequency domain which will be intractable for future detectors.

 In the next sections, we introduce a modification to Bayesian augmentation that makes it far more practical, and motivate the choice to perform the analysis in the time-frequency domain.